lillyroelofs/Datathon_UH_Coogs/README.md

 ## Datathon_UH_Coogs

 This project is a submission to the 2023 Rice Datathon from George Bittar, Subin Varghese, Lilly Roelofs.
-The competition project was hosted by Bill.com, and the goal was to "create a model that assigns each receipt to its corresponding user entry in Users.csv/test_transcations.csv by only using the information from the image and OCR data.
+The competition project was hosted by Bill.com, and the goal was to "create a model that assigns each receipt to its corresponding user entry in Users.csv/test_transcations.csv by only using the information from the image and OCR data."

 ## General approach: